 Plus, passengers can earn Qantas Frequent Flyer points any time that they fly on another airline within the Oneworld alliance or vice versa.

 Sydney Airport (SYD) is the main airport in Sydney, Australia and the hub airport for QantasLink.
+Sydney Airport is one of the oldest and busiest airports in Australia - each year it handles around 42 million passengers.
 The airport has three runways and three terminal buildings.
 QantasLink is based at Terminal 3 at the airport.
-Although Sydney Airport is the main base for the airline, it also has secondary bases at Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, and Perth.
+Although Sydney Airport is the main base for the airline, it also has secondary bases in Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, and Perth.
+From this airport, you can fly to over 45 domestic and 40+ international destinations non-stop.